joergmis/joergmis.dev/content/zettelkasten/202108162137-starting-new-projects.md

 - what problem are we solving?
 - who are the stakeholders?
-- what are the goals and especially [non-goals](/zettelkasten/202109042229-non-goals)?
+- what are the goals and especially [ non-goals ]( /zettelkasten/202109042229-non-goals )?
 - what's the minimum viable feature set?
 - how do we measure success?